What is a blackguard?

 One of the characteristics of Hiberno (Irish) English is that there are many words commonly used in speech that are archaic in standard British English.

-A good example is the word blackguard meaning a person "of low or worthless character."
-This seems to have originated in the disparaging references to the lower levels of the military and to the livery worn by bootblacks and other low status servants.
+A good example is the word blackguard, meaning a person "of low or worthless character."
+This probably originated in disparaging references to the lower levels of the military and/or the livery worn by bootblacks and other low status servants.

 Crime